 Workshop times range depending on the project.
 A one-day adult workshop typically runs from 10:30am - 4:30pm with a 1-hour lunch break.
 Carpentry Camps for children are 2-3 hours long.
 Check the listing for each specific workshop for exact times.

 No, you do not!
 Our workshops are introductory in nature with instructors who are happy to answer any questions as they guide you through our projects.
 We want to support you in learning new skills in our Workshop.

 Do I need to bring my own tools, lumber or other safety equipment?

-No, we will provide you with everything you need on the day of your workshop.
-For some tools, we have one for each participant and for others, we take turns using them.
-Please wear closed-toed shoes with a flat heel, tie long hair back, and avoid any dangling jewelry or baggy clothing when attending the workshop.
-If you require any accommodations, please email us at firstname.lastname@example.org so we can explore safety considerations and program adaptations as needed.
+No, we will provide you with everything you will need on the day of your workshop!
+For some tools, we will have one for each participant and for others, we take turns using them.
+Please wear closed-toed shoes with a flat heel, tie long hair back and avoid any dangling jewelry or baggy clothing when attending the workshop.
+If you require any accommodations, please email us at firstname.lastname@example.org so we can explore safety considerations and program adaptations as needed with you in advance.

 Absolutely!
-We want to you be proud of the piece you make and take it home to show it off to all of your friends and family!
+We want you to be proud of the piece you make and for you to take it home to show off to all your friends and family!

 What other workshops will you run in the future?

-Our workshop calendar is changing all the time as we’re always working to bring you exciting new hands-on projects.
-Sign up for our email newsletter here to keep up to date on newly added workshops.
+Our workshop calendar is changing all the time as we're always working to bring you exciting new hands-on projects.
+Sign up for our email newsletter here to keep up to date on upcoming workshops and events.